blukatdevelopment/UnchainedWorldsOld/imperial_lineages.md

 Life in the tunnels has trained your eyes to see beyond the torch light's center.
 You may see in 60 feet of darkness as if it is dim light, or 60 feet of dim light as if it is bright light.
 You cannot make out color in this light.
-On the surface you suffer disadvantage on skill checks relying on vision and attack rolls made in direct sunlight.
+On the surface you suffer disadvantAge: on skill checks relying on vision and attack rolls made in direct sunlight.

 #### Canid